spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

 Compute ratio of **AP diameter** : normalized with healthy controls:
 --------------------------------------------------------------------------------
-We will add the flag ``-normalize-hc`` to use a database of healthy controls to normalize the anteroposterior diameters.
+We will add the flag ``-normalize-hc`` to use a database of adult healthy participants to normalize the anteroposterior diameters.

 .. code:: sh